-The Big EQ Campaign intends to be the first-ever mass advertising and marketing campaign whose sole and huge vision is to mobilize parents of school-age children, businesses and organizations, and the general American public to insist that every school prioritize fostering students’ and teachers’ emotional intelligence.
+The Campaign intends to be the first-ever mass advertising and marketing campaign whose sole and huge vision is to mobilize parents of school-age children, businesses and organizations, and the general American public to insist that every school prioritize fostering students’ and teachers’ emotional intelligence.

 The goal will be to catalyze a movement of schools that are supportive, joyful learning environments dedicated to helping the whole child succeed- to the benefit of children, teens, adults, school outcomes, society and business (the economy) as a whole.

 There are dozens of companies and institutions offering to schools excellent evidence-based teaching programs and materials designed to advance social and emotional learning.
-Scores of other programs that have not yet been evidence tested exist.
+Hundreds of other programs that have not yet been evidence tested exist.